-What is a Human Factors Engineer or Ergonomist?
+Life As a Human Factors Engineer or Ergonomist

 - Write, review, or comment on documents, such as proposals, test plans, or procedures.

-When polled, Human Factors Engineers and Ergonomists say the following skills are most frequently used in their jobs:
+Human Factors Engineers and Ergonomists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.